Social Credit will:

-• Low volume, high quality, high value production for local consumption and export.
+• Encourage low volume, high quality, high value production for local consumption and export.

-• Simplified compliance costs and processes for small business.
+• Simplify compliance costs and processes for small business.

-• The use of local resources, to minimise transport costs and help build local communities.
+• Encourage the use of local resources, to minimise transport costs and help build local communities.

-• The establishment of Small Business Agencies for the promotion and marketing of small business goods and services, funded through the Community Credit Programme.
+• Establish Small Business Agencies for the promotion and marketing of small business goods and services, funded through the Community Credit Programme.

-• An upgrade of the Disputes Tribunal to arbitrate on small business matters, including an extension of the upper limit of financial claims.
+• Upgrade of the Disputes Tribunal to arbitrate on small business matters, including an extension of the upper limit of financial claims.

-• An apprenticeship system that is flexible and responsive to the needs of apprentices and employers, including small businesses.
+• Impliment an apprenticeship system that is flexible and responsive to the needs of apprentices and employers, including small businesses.

-• A Venture Capital Fund, providing small business investors with shares in approved ventures.
+• Establish a Venture Capital Fund, providing small business investors with shares in approved ventures.

-• Current initiatives, while promoting policies that further enhance regional economic prosperity.
+• Support current initiatives, while promoting policies that further enhance regional economic prosperity.

 There is also growing awareness that a wide range of business opportunities lie in the field of ‘green’ research and production.
 However, as the Bank of International Settlements classifies Small and Medium Enterprises as the highest investment risk, commercial banks are unwilling to stimulate this area of the economy with affordable loans.